Film: (DVD) This is Spinal TapThis hilarious send up of pompous 'rockumentaries" is a classic indeed. It goes to 11! See it if you haven't already!

 Film: (DVD) Lolita Stanley KubrickI've got mixed feelings about this.
 It has been many, many years since I read the book, but I didn't get the feeling for Humbert's obsession that was conveyed by the book.
 Not sure how that could have been done in film, but I'd imagine that something more could have been done with voiceovers--but the Hollywood standards of the time were probably too strict to permit a true treatment of the book.
 Nonetheless, it was a pretty good film.

 Plumbing problems again.
 Clogbusters came, ground out some more roots, and we're set for another while.
-I stayed home today and worked on the Harris Website, mainly a bit of reorgainizing of the pages dealing with various sorts of hubs.
+I stayed home today and worked on the Harris Website, mainly a bit of reorganizing of the pages dealing with various sorts of hubs.

 Film: (DVD) The Mirror has Two Faces Barbra StreisandA pretty lightweight, predictable film about trying to create a marriage without the physical dimension.
 Streisand was good, as was Lauren Bacall as her mother.
 An OK film.

-Film: (DVD) Working Girl Mike Nichols, 1988A class comedy, featuring Joan Cusak as a big-haired Staten Island secretary with brains and ambition, who passes herself off as an exective while her Wellesley alum boss (Sigourney Weaver) is hospitalized.
+Film: (DVD) Working Girl Mike Nichols, 1988A class comedy, featuring Joan Cusak as a big-haired Staten Island secretary with brains and ambition, who passes herself off as an executive while her Wellesley alum boss (Sigourney Weaver) is hospitalized.
 She puts together a 70 million dollar network acquisition while working with (and falling in love with Harrison Ford.

 The plot is predictable, but the acting is excellent, and the film is quite entertaining.